This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Unless you’re visiting a coin dealer, you’ll probably find it pretty difficult to stumble upon very many.
+Unless you visit a coin dealer (where you can buy exactly the coins you want), you’ll probably find it pretty difficult to stumble upon very old coins worth money on your own.

-But there are ways you can increases your chances of finding old coins.
+But there are a few ways you can increase your chances of finding old coins.
 You just have to know where to look for them!

 Here are 6 proven ways to find old coins without having to buy them from coin dealers…